What is the EIS?

 If I invest today, when will I be able to claim the income tax relief?

-Single company EIS offers tend to have a closing date – this can be either a set date or, more commonly, the point at which the fundraising target is met.
+Single company EIS offers often have a closing date – this can be either a set date or, more commonly, the point at which the fundraising target is met.
 Shares are normally allotted soon after the offer closes.

 How much can I invest in EIS?